hydraulic-software/jcef-conveyor/README.md

 **IMPORTANT:** You must normalize the path on macOS as Chrome will throw lots of errors and you'll get corrupted rendering if there is a .. in the install dir.

 When run outside of a packaged app, this will initialize JCEF in the normal way.
 It'll download the JCEF native binaries for your platform.
-When run inside a packaged app, it'll find the pre-extracted location using a system property.
+When run inside a packaged app it'll find the pre-extracted location using a system property.

 ## Tricks used in conveyor.conf